jchidley/mkdocs-material-test/docs/Pi/2020-01-05-Building-A-Raspberry-Pi-Home-Router.md

 A reboot (not forgeting `userdel -r alarm` to remove this well known user) is the quickest way to reset things and ensure that they start correctly at power on.  `ip addr` shows that both interfaces are up and have assigned addresses.

+You should see both interfaces with addresses:

+- `wan0` with a DHCP-assigned address from your ISP
+- `ethusb0` with `10.2.0.1/16`

 ## Routing Between networks

 Test forwarding between ip4 networks with `sysctl net.ipv4.ip_forward=1` and then make it permanent with: